Astralneko/starry-obsidian-notes/FE Lake of Mist/Events/Part 2 of Lake of Mist.md

 #fe-lake-of-mist
-Part 2 of Lake of Mist begins immediately following [[13a "Tears of Málaga"]].
+Part 2 of Lake of Mist begins immediately following [[13a Tears of Málaga]].